mca91/ITEWR_DC_Course/chapter2.md

 ## Regression and Robust Standard Errors

 In the previous exercise, you saw example data exhibiting heteroskedasticity.
-In this exercise, we'll have a look at how we can get a regression summary reporting robust standard errors
+In this exercise, we'll have a look at how we can get a regression summary reporting robust standard errors.

 A data set consisting of observations you have seen before is now available in the workspace.